 A school must be eligible for Title IV in order to include these grants in an aid package.
 Most schools are, but a few are not.
 Keep that in mind as you compare options!

 Unfortunately, Perkins Loans expired on September 30, 2017.
-These low-interest loans were a good tool for folks with a 0 EFC, and there is currently no program to replace it.
+These low-interest loans were a good tool for folks with an EFC of 00000, and there is currently no program to replace it.

 Other Aid Sources

-Work study and Stafford loans work just like they would for any other student.
+Work-study and Federal Direct loans work just like they would for any other student.
 You don’t have to accept these options if you prefer not to or don’t need to.

 Remember, many schools don’t cover 100% of need!